Lisa Hopkins Seegmiller

 Lisa Hopkins Seegmiller (born 1978), credited as Lisa Hopkins until 2008, is an American classical singer and actress from Simi Valley, California.
 She holds a B.A. in Theater Studies and Acting from Yale University and a M.M. in Classical Voice from the Manhattan School of Music.

 She is best known for her portrayal of Mimi in Baz Luhrmann's 2002–03 production of La bohème on Broadway, for which she received a 2003 Tony Award.
 Since then, Seegmiller has performed around the United States and Europe in concerts, operas and musical theatre, at venues such as the Estates Theatre in Prague, Wolf Trap in Virginia, the Brooklyn Academy of Music, the Utah Symphony and Opera, and at several music festivals.
 She was nominated for the 2010 Grammy Award for Best Opera Recording for her role in the recording of Volpone with the Wolftrap Opera Company.

 Early life and training

-Seegmiller was born Lisa Hopkins in Simi Valley, California, and grew up all over the United States and Canada, from Los Angeles to Manhattan, North Dakota, Iowa, Missouri and Utah.
+Seegmiller was born Lisa Hopkins in Simi Valley, California, and grew up in various places throughout the United States and Canada from Los Angeles to Manhattan, North Dakota, Iowa, Missouri and Utah.
 Her mother is a Juilliard-trained pianist with whom she has collaborated.
-She attended the Waterford School in Sandy, Utah and began to study voice at age 16.
+She attended the Waterford School in Sandy, Utah, and began to study voice at age 16.